 - Shared values: Even something as low-key as inviting customers to upload pictures of themselves wearing your brand’s clothes can increase engagement.
 It would actually align well with diversity, one of the core brand principles of ASOS.

 - The sense of scarcity and exclusivity: In the past, ASOS collaborated with other designers to launch limited edition products.
-Furthermore, they had sewn the seeds of a special interest group by offering early access to new releases for Premier members.
+Furthermore, they had sewn the seeds of a special interest group by offering early access to new releases for ASOS Premier customers.

 ASOS Review: The Conclusion